allianceauth/allianceauth/docs/installation/services/openfire.md

     BROADCAST_SERVICE_NAME = "broadcast"

 ## Overview
-Openfire is a java-based xmpp server (jabber).
+Openfire is a Java-based XMPP server (Jabber).

 ## Dependencies
 One additional package is required - openjdk8